-Airborne bacteria and viruses don’t stay afloat forever; they eventually fall to the ground or nearest surface.
-By adopting a regular cleaning routine that involves disinfection, you can kill and remove them so that they don’t become airborne again.
-However, it’s important to be selective with indoor cleaning products, as many of them release volatile organic compounds that can harm your health.
+Airborne viruses and bacteria don't stay afloat forever; they eventually fall to the ground or nearest surface.
+By adopting a regular cleaning routine that involves disinfection, you can kill and remove them so that they don't become airborne again.
+However, it's important to be selective with indoor cleaning products, as many of them release volatile organic compounds that can harm your health.

-Bacteria and viruses aren’t the only indoor contaminants that can float through the air and cause sickness.
+Viruses and bacteria aren't the only indoor contaminants that can float through the air and cause sickness.
 Allergens like mold, dust mites, pet dander and pollen can also become airborne.
-Using high-quality filters in an HVAC system can help trap larger particles, but not all of them.
-True HEPA air purifiers can capture more than 99% airborne particulates and greatly improve indoor air quality.
+Using high-quality filters in HVAC systems can help trap larger particles, but not all of them.
+True HEPA air purifiers capture more than 99% airborne particulates and greatly improve indoor air quality.

 New research shows that some viruses, including SARS-CoV-2, are extremely vulnerable to UV light exposure.
 A 2020 study found that a particular wavelength of UV light killed more than 99.9% of seasonal coronaviruses present in airborne droplets.
-Additionally, the wavelength used in the study is safe for humans, which means that UV light may be one of the better defenses against indoor airborne contaminants.
+Additionally, the wavelength used in the study is safe for humans, which means that UV light may be one of the better defenses against airborne viruses and bacteria.

 Photocatalytic Oxidation (PCO)

 Photocatalytic oxidation (PCO) is a technology that uses UV light photons and a catalyst to spur a reaction.
-This reaction creates long-lasting ions that decontaminate both air and surfaces.
-PCO is commonly seen in ionic air purifiers, although the technology’s effectiveness varies widely according to brand.
+This reaction creates long-lasting ions that are helpful for air disinfection.
+PCO is commonly seen in ionic air purifiers, although the technology's effectiveness varies widely according to brand.

 Bacteria and mold thrive in warm, humid environments.
 If you seem to be struggling with recurring bacterial infections or mold allergies, you may benefit from keeping a colder, drier home.
 However, it's important to keep in mind that cold, dry environments are ideal conditions for viral transmission.
 Generally, adding some humidity to the air in the colder months and dehumidifying the air in the warmer months can address each at their peak season.